This post may contain affiliate links. Please read our disclosure policy.

 If you’ve ever been to an Italian restaurant, you’re likely very familiar with the legendary Antipasto Salad.
 If you’re not, then prepare to be introduced to the meat, cheese, and veggie packed salad of your dreams!
 It’s anything but bland.

-Antipasto is what Italians refer to as the traditional first course of a meal, and it’s loaded with things like cheese, cured meats, vegetables, etc. It’s pretty much everything you’d find on a cheese board.
+Antipasto is what Italians refer to as the traditional first course of an italian meal, and it’s loaded with things like cheese, cured meats, vegetables, etc. It’s pretty much everything you’d find on a charcuterie board but in a salad.

-While I enjoy the ingredients of classic Antipasto by themselves or on a board, I especially enjoy when they’re all tossed together in a flavor packed salad!
+While I enjoy the ingredients of classic Antipasto by themselves or on a board, I especially enjoy when they’re all tossed together in a flavor packed italian antipasto salad recipe!
 That way, I can get all of the flavors together on my fork for one perfect bite after the next.
 Balsamic Vinaigrette is what ties it all together in the most delicious way, and I highly recommend making my homemade version if you have 5 minutes to spare!
-It really compliments this salad in a way store bought just can’t.
+It really compliments this hearty salad in a way store bought just can’t.

 All of the ingredients for antipasto salad are placed on a white surface.